OE9SAU/SAULink9/README.md

 ## Highlights

+🔹 Status LED´s

+🔹 Start and Shutdoen button

+🔹 all important connections on the back

 🔹 Compatible with mostly any analog TRX devices

 🔹 DIY & flexible – easy to set up and adapt to your needs